DxO ViewPoint: Version 3

-DxO ViewPoint 3 launched on November 17, 2016, introducing automatic perspective and horizon correction tools, and a tool to create a shallow depth of field through graduated blurring in order to simulate the use of a tilt-shift lens.
+Launched on November 17, 2016, introduced automatic perspective and horizon correction tools, and a tool to create a shallow depth of field through graduated blurring to simulate the use of a tilt-shift lens.
 Further automation was introduced to allow users to correct geometric distortion, straighten horizontal and vertical lines, correct horizons, remove keystoning, and crop images.

+Version 4

+Launched in 2022, adds ReShape tool for manually aligning specific parts of an image, flipping and rotating tools, and guides to help with alignment.

 Reception

 PCMag described DxO ViewPoint 2 as “essential for photographers of groups of people, where you need to use a wide-angle lens but your customers won't be happy with folks on the sides having stretched physiognomies”.
-PCMag gave it four out of five stars and awarded it Editor’s Choice.
+PCMag gave it four out of five stars and awarded it Editor's Choice.

 Northlight Images described DxO ViewPoint 3 as “A sound update to an already very useful piece of software”.

 DxO ViewPoint 2 was awarded Best Imaging Software by the TIPA Awards in 2014.